osalvador/ReplicaDB/docs/docs.md

 When using ReplicaDB, the command line options that do not change from invocation to invocation can be put in an options file for convenience.
 An options file is a Java properties text file where each line identifies an option.
 Option files allow specifying a single option on multiple lines by using the back-slash character at the end of intermediate lines.
 Also supported are comments within option files that begin with the hash character.
 Comments must be specified on a new line and may not be mixed with option text.
 All comments and empty lines are ignored when option files are expanded.

 Option files can be specified anywhere on the command line.
-Command line argunents override those in the options file.
+Command line arguments override those in the options file.
 To specify an options file, simply create an options file in a convenient location and pass it to the command line via `--options-file` argument.

 For example, the following ReplicaDB invocation for replicate a full table into PostgreSQL can be specified alternatively as shown below: